lushan88a/google_trans_new/README.md

 A free and unlimited python API for google translate.
 It's very easy to use and solve the problem that the old api which use tk value cannot be used.
+This interface is for academic use only, please do not use it for commercial use.
 ***